Herbs de Provence Roast Chicken

 What you need to get started

-• Herbs de Provence is a mixture of herbs typical of the Provence region in the south of France.
+• Herbs de Provence blend is a mixture of herbs typical of the Provence region in southern France.
 It’s a pantry staple for a slow cook.
 As well as roast chicken, it is also a cracking combination with garlic and roast lamb.
 Also, try sprinkling this all-purpose seasoning blend over roast vegetables and adding it to soups and stews.
 I mostly use the rub mixture sprinkled over chicken breasts before grilling as it’s a quick and easy chicken dish for dinner alongside a side salad.

 • Butter.
 I use unsalted, just because it’s what I always have on hand.
 Aside from spreadable butter for toast, I only buy unsalted butter blocks